Contact from Bob Love – a descendant of some of the people in this photo has studied it closely and cross referenced to other photos and suggests;

 Total £138 0s 0d

-The mill is owned by Oxfordshire Parish Council and leased to Charney Bassett Parish Council.
-The group that restore and maintain the Mill are always looking for new members an support.
+The mill is owned by Oxfordshire County Council and leased to Charney Bassett Parish Council.
+The group that restore and maintain the Mill are always looking for new members and support.
 If you would like to help please contact Bruce Hedge who has also written a history and description of the mill which is available for purchase.

 The mill is opened for visits from time to time.